Creature Commandos

 The Creature Commandos is the name of several military special forces groups appearing in American comic books published by DC Comics.
 Co-created by writer J. M. DeMatteis and artist Pat Broderick, the team first appeared in Weird War Tales #93 (November 1980).

 The Creature Commandos are a special forces group consisting of individuals either resembling or are in some way a monster or robotic entity.
 Led by, in most instances, a seasoned human general officer, the team tackles missions that are often fantastical or too dangerous for ordinary soldiers.

-The team has been adapted into a HBO Max animated series of the same name (2024–present) and appeared in the third season of Arrow (2012–2020), with the former being the first installment in the DC Universe (DCU) series of films and television shows.
+The team has been adapted into a HBO Max animated series of the same name (2024–present), which served as the first installment in the DC Universe (DCU) series of films and television shows.

 Concept and creation

 Asked how the Creature Commandos came about, writer J. M. DeMatteis recalled: